Use Your (Billable) Time Wisely

 Nothing slows down the on boarding process like liability insurance.
 Insurance requirements are a tedious but necessary part of nearly every contract.
 They can delay a freelancer’s start date by weeks, and cause unnecessary friction between them and the company.
 There are a few ways to make this process quick and (relatively) painless.
 The first thing you can do is make sure your insurance requirements for 1099 workers are up to date.
 Outdated insurance requirements are often much higher than necessary, in some cases causing the cost of insurance to outweigh the profit for freelancers.
 This can lead to one of two things – you’ll either be caught up in weeks worth of email negotiations with the freelancer, or they’ll bail and you’ll have to start your search from square one.

 The best way to make sure insurance doesn’t become too big of a barrier is to embed it right into the contracting process.
 Bunker has made this possible for the first time with an online platform that allows you to create and share insurance requirements with your freelancers right from their site.
 Freelancers simply click a link and purchase the required insurance online, with terms as short as three months.
 This saves the freelancers money by allowing them to tailor their insurance to the requirements and length of their contracts, rather than locking them into annual policies.
-The software is completely free, and even offers COI tracking and management (which can cost thousands on its own).
-Bunker’s advisors are always available to review your insurance requirements and field any questions your freelancers have, which can save companies 5-6 hours every week.
+The software even offers COI tracking and management, which can take over 30 minutes per Certificate of Insurance when attempted internally.
+Bunker’s advisors are always available to review your insurance requirements and field any questions your freelancers have, which can save hours of emails each week.

 4 | Hire Freelancers Who Fit The Project